 Bullets littered the night sky like candles, blistering the dark desert landscape as Matt Cavanaugh fumbled with his rifle.
 It was March 2003, and the United States was entrenched in Operation Iraqi Freedom.
 Cavanaugh was 22, a fresh graduate of West Point, and a second lieutenant serving in the Army’s Third Armored Calvary Regiment.
 Admittedly, he was scared, caught in a firefight alone in an armored fighting vehicle on the outskirts of Fallujah.

-He struggled maintaining radio contact with reinforcements while fighting to keep the incoming insurgency away.
+He struggled to maintain radio contact with reinforcements while fighting to keep the incoming insurgency away.
 The tracing bullets’ bright, piercing lights hindered his night-vision goggles, and without any backup he couldn’t fire the turret to pin them back further, nor could he escape inside to fire the larger machine gun without risking losing sight of the enemy.

 As he went to reload his rifle, he dropped a magazine holding 30 bullets he desperately needed.
 And then … click … the last of his ammunition.